Driving without insurance: what are the penalties?

 How can police tell if a vehicle is uninsured?

-If your vehicle is shown as taxed on DVLA records but doesn’t appear on the database, you’ll receive an Insurance Advisory Letter (IAL) indicating that your vehicle is not recorded as insured.
-You'll need to take action otherwise you'll receive a penalty from the DVLA.
+If your vehicle is shown as taxed on DVLA records but doesn’t appear on the database, you’ll receive an Insurance Advisory Letter (IAL) indicating that your vehicle isn’t recorded as insured.
+You’ll need to take action, otherwise you’ll receive a penalty from the DVLA.

 If you receive an IAL:

-- If you think you are insured then you'll need to contact your insurance company.
-It is only your insurance provider who can update or correct your records on the MID.
+- If you think you're insured, you’ll need to contact your insurance provider.
+It’s only your insurance provider who can update or correct your records on the MID.

 - If you’ve taken out a SORN and you receive an IAL, contact the DVLA to confirm that your SORN is being processed.
 It could be that your details have yet to be updated on the DVLA’s database.

-- If you are not insured, you must officially declare your vehicle as off the road with the DVLA or purchase valid insurance.
+- If you're not insured, you must officially declare your vehicle as off the road with the DVLA or buy valid insurance.

 Police officers also have access to the MIB Police Helpline, which can be used to check the validity of a vehicle and the driver’s insurance.
 If a vehicle is stopped, helpline operatives have direct contact with insurance companies, who can clarify if a driver and vehicle are insured or not.